 Hey guys, this is Erik Johnson.
-I’m kind of hitting rock bottom as an autistic adult, and I just have to deal with it.
-I’ve gone through the whole gamut of emotions, from anger to shame, to sorrow, depression, anxiety.
+I am kind of hitting rock bottom as an autistic adult, and I just have to deal with it.
+I have gone through the whole gamut of emotions, from anger to shame, to sorrow, depression, anxiety.

 Hitting Rock Bottom as an Autistic Adult